 Flood and Water Management / Drainage

-The Milton Keynes Strategic Flood Risk Assessment Level 1 has been updated as of April 2015.
-The SFRA has been produced in partnership with other Local Risk Management Authorities and partner organisations including the Environment Agency, Bedford Group of Internal Drainage Boards, Anglian Water, The Canal and River Trust and the Milton Keynes Parks Trust, all of whom have provided technical advice and data to assist.
+The Milton Keynes Strategic Flood Risk Assessment Level 1 2015 has been produced in partnership with other Local Risk Management Authorities and partner organisations including the Environment Agency, Bedford Group of Internal Drainage Boards, Anglian Water, The Canal and River Trust and the Milton Keynes Parks Trust, all of whom provided technical advice and data to assist.

-The SFRA provides a technical, background evidence-based document to assist in the preparation of the Site Allocations Plan and Plan:MK.
-It collects existing data on all sources of flooding and maps this flood risk information comprehensively, also providing suggested objectives to be considered and utilised in preparing planning policy.
+The SFRA is an evidence-based document to assist in the preparation of the Site Allocations Plan and Plan:MK.
+It collected existing data on all sources of flooding and mapped this information comprehensively, also providing suggested objectives to be considered and utilised in preparing planning policy.

 The main document including appendices can be viewed at: Milton Keynes Level 1 Strategic Flood Risk Assessment (April 2015) (PDF, 18.9MB)